Authored by Frank Czekay and Donna Scaffidi

-Whether it is for a sought-after change such as a dream job in another state or a post-retirement move to a warmer climate, or for reasons less opportune – military service, serious illness, or divorce – don’t let an unintended impact of relocation be an unanticipated state tax bill with multiple states claiming to be your state of residence and attempting to tax your income.
+Whether it is escaping a global pandemic, for a sought-after change, such as a dream job in another state, a post-retirement move to a warmer climate, or for reasons less opportune – military service, serious illness or divorce – don’t let an unintended impact of relocation be an unanticipated state tax bill.
+Multiple states will claim to be your state of residence and attempt to tax your income.

 Increasingly, states are challenging former residents who attempt to change their domicile to another state.
 Residency audits are on the rise, particularly in states where larger numbers of residents are more likely to spend winters elsewhere.

 Often, a major determinant of an individual’s status as a resident for income tax purposes is whether he or she is domiciled or maintains an abode in the state and are “present" in the state for 183 days or more (one-half of the tax year).
-Minnesota’s current budget bill proposes lowering the residency threshold from 183 days to 60 days for individuals who maintain a residence in Minnesota but live part of the year elsewhere.
-California and New York are particularly aggressive in this respect.
-There and elsewhere, taxpayers have the burden of proving through documentary evidence which states they spend time in during the year and how long they remain in these states.
+California, Massachusetts, New Jersey and New York are particularly aggressive in this respect.
+There and elsewhere, taxpayers have the burden of proving through documentary evidence, which states they spend time in during the year and how long they remain in these states.

 Other evidence often considered in evaluating whether there has been a permanent change in domicile includes:

-If you live elsewhere but travel on a regular and frequent basis to another state, it is a good idea to maintain a diary that clearly indicates the dates on which you are in a specific state, accompanied by supporting records such as transportation tickets and receipts.
+If you live elsewhere but travel on a regular and frequent basis to another state, it is a good idea to maintain a diary or location log that clearly indicates the dates on which you are in a specific state, accompanied by supporting records such as transportation tickets and receipts.
+Remember that any part of the day spent in a state, other than when traveling through the state, is generally considered a day spent in the state for residency determination purposes.

 Note that the allowable level of participation in charities and social organizations varies among states.
 Some states like Wisconsin do not count such participation against taxpayers claiming nonresident status.